Top 10 facts about Anglesey

 8. Whilst mainly low-lying, Anglesey does have its fair share of hills.
 The highest three are: Holyhead Mountain (220 metres), Mynydd Bodafon (178 metres) and Mynydd Llaneilian (177 metres).
 In geological terms, the island has a complex make-up and is a popular place for geology field trips, gaining membership of the European Geoparks Network in 2009 and Global Geoparks Network in 2010 due to its unusual geological history.

-10. Anglesey was known as the ‘breadbasket of Wales’ or ‘Môn Mam Cymru’ (Mother of Wales) in the Middle Ages due to it’s abundance of fertile land that literally filled the breadbaskets of the inhabitants of North Wales specifically.
-This is why you’ll find the remains of many a windmill on Anglesey; we even boast the only working windmill in Wales, Llynnon Mill.
+10. Anglesey was known as the ‘breadbasket of Wales’ or ‘Môn Mam Cymru’ (Mother of Wales) in the Middle Ages due to it’s abundance of fertile land that literally filled the breadbaskets of the inhabitants of North Wales.
+This is why you’ll find the remains of many a windmill on Anglesey.
+We even boast the only working windmill in Wales, Llynnon Mill.